Train melody: Japan

-In August 1971, the Japanese private railway company Keihan Electric Railway became the first railway in Japan to introduce train melodies.
-Most of Japan's railway network was owned by the state until 1987.
-The former Japanese National Railways (JNR) company was privatized at that time, and the network was split between six major companies in the Japan Railways Group and a range of smaller operators.
+Most of Japan's railway network was owned by the state as the JNR until 1987.
+The former JNR company was privatized at that time, and the network was split among six major companies in the Japan Railways Group (JR) and a range of smaller operators.
 Under JNR ownership, bells were used at stations to mark the arrival and departure of trains; but privatization gave local managers greater autonomy to customize their station environments.
 The idea of introducing more melodic alarms was developed, and this quickly spread after passengers reacted positively.